Jiisala/Tira-labra-2022/Documentation/testing_report.md

 These are devised so that they would strip the program from randomness, as much as it is possible to do via preferences.
 Some randomness remained, but It should not affect the running times too much.
 BSP was tested twice, first with a shallow tree of two leaves, and then with a tree of four leaves.
 One test that was not strictly a performance test, but was tested at the same time was a test to see that the RNG I wrote gave roughly similar distribution than the pythons build in randrange function.
 That was achieved by running both of them one million times and noting how often each number appeared.
 Then the subtraction of the number with least appearances and the number with most appearances was calculated from both.
 From that it can be concluded that the RNG is sufficiently random.
 The floodfill algorithm has a recursive function to traverse the BSP tree and look for leaves, but it is essentially the same as the BSP traversal function, so it is not tested separately.
 The corridors test involves initiating the matrix used for testing before each iteration.
 Time spent on that is fraction of the whole test time, so I did not feel like subtracting that from the time it took running the test necessary

 The performance of the program was much worse than the individual algorithms combined.
-This result is something that will be investigated during next week, to properly identify the bottlenecks of the program.
+This is seems to be mainly overhead from stiching the small maps together.
+That part of the program could probably be optmized quite a lot, but for now I will let it be as it is.

 The results of the tests run before writing this were as follows: